 Chichen Itza Day Tour

-A trip to Cancun is not complete without checking off Chichen Itza, one of the UNESCO world heritage sites and New Seven Wonders of the World.
+A trip to Cancun is not complete without checking off Chichen Itza, one of the UNESCO World Heritage sites and New Seven Wonders of the World.
 It is one of the famous Mayan ruins sites in Mexico with so much history.
-El Castillo, the north platform of this pyramid is significant with its own theory that the shadows at a time of the year represent feathered-serpent god Kukulkan.
+El Castillo, the north platform of this pyramid is significant with its theory that the shadows at a time of the year represent the feathered-serpent god Kukulkan.
 There are several ruins and so much history to learn at this site.

 Time to spend: